Thatguy560/PongJS/README.md

 $ Alternatively git clone "https://github.com/Thatguy560/PongJS.git"

-$ Type in your browser url "file:///Users/student/Projects/JS-Practice/pong/index.html".
+$ Then type in command line 'pwd' to get the file location, then copy into your browser this file location with '/index.html' added at the end e.g. "file:///Users/student/Projects/JS-Practice/pong/index.html"

 ## Deploying static HTML and single Javascript file to Heroku